GenericMappingTools/gmt/doc/rst/source/batch.rst

 ----------------------

 Composing batch jobs is relatively simple, but you have to think in terms of *variables*.
 Examine the examples we describe.
-Then, start by making a single script (i.e., your *mainscript*) and identify which things should change with time (i.e., with the job number).
+Then, start by making a single script (i.e., your *mainscript*) and identify what things should change with time (i.e., with the job number).
 Create variables for these values.
 If they are among the listed parameters that **batch** creates automatically then use those names.
 Unless you only require the job number you will need to make a file that you can pass via **-T**.
 This file should